izadoesdev/keypal/README.md

 ### Rate Limiting

 Protect your API from abuse with built-in rate limiting.
 Uses the same cache infrastructure (memory or Redis) for high-performance request tracking.
+Windows are aligned to epoch time for consistent behavior in distributed systems.

 **Note:** Cache must be enabled to use rate limiting.